MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 * **Data Collected per day (GB/TB)**: Data that you plan to ingest without compression into Azure Data Explorer cluster every day.
 Calculate this estimate based on the number of files and the average size of a file being ingested.
 If you're streaming the data using messages, review the average size of a single message and how many messages you're ingesting.

 * **Hot cache retention (days)**: Ingested data that's cached according to our [cache policy](./kusto/management/cachepolicy.md) on the local SSD of the Engine service.
 Your query performance requirement determines the amount of compute nodes and local SSD storage needed.
-Where slower performance is acceptable, use blob storage for data that isn’t queried often to reduce costs.

 * **Total retention (days)**: Period for which your data is available for query.
 This retention is a combination of hot data and cold cache that keeps the data in the blob, indexed and compressed.
 Choose the data retention window based on compliance or other regulatory requirements.
 Apply the [hot window capability](../data-explorer/hot-windows.md) to warm the data based on the time window for faster queries.